 Section 192 of the Land Division Act, M.C.L. § 560.192, states that the Drain Commissioner shall require that the proprietor provide for adequate stormwater facilities within the lands proposed for platting and outlets thereto.
 If the stormwater facilities are not installed before approval of the final plat, some form of surety must be posted with the Drain Commissioner.
-Section 192 also allows the Drain Commissioner to require the proprietor to provide adequate stormwater facilities.
+Section 192 also allows the Drain Commissioner to require the proprietor to provide adequate stormwater retention/detention systems and an arrangement for the future maintenance of the stormwater facilities.
 All these requirements must be addressed before the final plat is submitted for review.
-Additional details regarding the requirements for final plat approval can be found in Section 3.3 Final Plat Submission Requirements & Procedures.
-Section 146 of the Land Division Act, M.C.L. § 560.146, states that a certificate shall be signed and dated by the Drain Commissioner signifying that the provisions of Section 192 have been meet and that the final plat meets the Drain Commissioner's approval.
+Additional details regarding the requirements for final plat approval can be found in Section 3.3 Final Plat Requirements & Procedures.
+Section 146 of the Land Division Act, M.C.L. § 560.146, states that a certificate shall be signed and dated by the Drain Commissioner signifying that the provisions of Section 192 have been met and that the final plat meets the Drain Commissioner's approval.